 Livestock production involves a range of actors depending on farm size and production outputs.
-There are typically grouped in at least three categories, i.e., smallholders, who are characterized as small-scale farmers managing areas varying from less than 1 to 10 hectares, medium- and large-scale farmers (FAO, 2015).
+They are typically grouped in at least three categories, i.e., smallholders, who are characterized as small-scale farmers managing areas varying from less than 1 to 10 hectares, and medium- and large-scale farmers (Dawe, 2015).
 Each country sets its own standards on the scale classification of farmers, with various regulatory measures in place for each scale of production.

-Integrated farming1 also comes into play, incorporating multiple sustainable aspects of production, including breeding, raising, fattening, and potentially even processing of products driven from the animals, in a single business operation, utilizing both modern technologies as well as traditional methods (Rose et al., 2019).
+Integrated farming (multi-dimensional farming that combines various sustainable agricultural practices to efficiently use resources while minimizes polluting inputs) also comes into play, incorporating multiple sustainable aspects of production, including breeding, raising, fattening, and potentially even processing of products derived from the animals, in a single business operation, utilizing modern technologies as well as traditional methods (Rose et al., 2019).